codepath/android_guides/Using-Android-Studio.md

-If you find yourself highly dissatisfied with developing with Eclipse (i.e. having to restart whenever recompiles somehow don't work, too many window panes to find, poor XML editing/validation, etc.), you may wish to download a copy of Android Studio (http://developer.android.com/sdk/installing/studio.html).
-It currently is beta and there are updates to the IDE every week, but the constant improvements are making it better (see http://tools.android.com/recent for more detials).
+If you find yourself highly dissatisfied with developing with Eclipse (i.e. having to restart whenever recompiles somehow don't work, too many window panes to find, poor XML editing/validation, etc.), you may wish to download a copy of [Android Studio](http://developer.android.com/sdk/installing/studio.html).
+It currently is beta and there are updates to the IDE every week, but the constant improvements are making it better (see [recent tools page](http://tools.android.com/recent) for more details).
 This program is based on the [JetBrains](http://jetbrains.com) family of IDE's, so if you're used IntelliJ, PyCharms, or RubyMine, you'll fine the user experience very familiar.
 Fortunately, this IDE is made free for Android developers.

 ## Migrating from Eclipse